Skip to content

 Why Do People Who Have Bipolar Disorder Self-Medicate?

 When a person uses drugs, alcohol, or other substances to deal with pain or mental health issues without the guidance of a doctor, that’s known as self-medicating.
 Notably, a person who hasn’t been diagnosed with a mental health disorder can still self-medicate.
-In medicine, the self-medication hypothesis is the idea that people will use substances as a way of alleviating their psychiatric symptoms.
+In medicine, the self-medication hypothesis is the idea that people will use substances as a way of alleviating their psychiatric symptoms, which is why effective Bipolar Disorder and Self-Medicating Treatment is so important.

 In other words, self-medication is often a response to mental health disorders, including bipolar disorder.
 As we’ve seen, bipolar disorder is a mental health disorder that causes extreme mood swings that may last for weeks at a time.
 Self-medicating can happen when a person is unaware of their mental health disorder, when they’re ashamed of it and are unwilling to seek treatment, or when they lack the resources, financial or otherwise, to seek treatment.